SuzukoUsami/Platformer/readme.md

  # My tiny todo list ^^
  ### ideas:
  - increase player gravity when holding down key
- - block traps, when stepped on block disappears or changing to spikes,
+ - block traps, when stepped on block disappears or changes to spikes,
- - enemies dead animation,
+ - enemies dead animation with white shader,
  - player dead animation,
  - vulnerability time for player with white shader,
  - shop for life,